k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/BI_Installation/01_ExagoBI_Installation.md

 ## Introduction

-This article describes the installation of ExagoBI.
-In order to start using the BI application, complete the configuration and implementation by following all the steps described in [BI User Guide](/articles/38_bi_integration/00_BI_user_guide_overview.md).
+The Fabric BI application is based on *ExagoBI*.
+So, installing Fabric BI is essentially installing Exago BI.
+Once the application is installed, complete the configuration and implementation by following all the steps described in the [Fabric BI User Guide](/articles/38_bi_integration/00_BI_user_guide_overview.md).

 ## Prerequisites

-- Apache web server is installed.
+- Install Apache web server.
-- SELinux is disabled.
+- Disable SELinux.
-- Redhat/CentOS latest Operating System and above, with latest patches.
+- Make sure you have the latest Redhat/CentOS operating system, including all patches.
 - Hardware - TDB

 [Click for more details about Exago Technical Specifications](https://support.exagoinc.com/hc/en-us/articles/216396637-Technical-Specifications).

 ## Installation on Linux

-1. Download the ExagoBI Installer ExagoInstaller_vXXX.X.X.XXX.tgz from [here](https://download.k2view.com/index.php/s/nlbvsAKqG9sbi0D) into a temporary directory.
+1. Download the ExagoBI installer: ExagoInstaller_vXXX.X.X.XXX.tgz from [here](https://download.k2view.com/index.php/s/nlbvsAKqG9sbi0D) into a temporary directory.

-2. Download the the K2View Additional files and installation script from [here](https://download.k2view.com/index.php/s/nlbvsAKqG9sbi0D) into a temporary directory.
+2. Download the the K2View additional files and installation script from [here](https://download.k2view.com/index.php/s/nlbvsAKqG9sbi0D) into a temporary directory.

 3. Open a CLI, move to the temporary directory and extract the downloaded file by running the following command as a user with root permissions: